gpcnetwork/gpc_va-linkage/README.md

 cat credentials | .\Datavant_Linux transform-tokens --to gpc_va -s <yoursite> -i tokenization_input.csv -o tokenization_output_<yoursitenameabbr>.csv --credentials
 ```

+#### Step 1.2 (GROUSE linkage preservation)
+Participating sites are expected to also attach either the PATID or HASHID to the `tokenization_output_<yoursitenameabbr>.csv` file, so that the hash token file can be linkable to the CDM data submitted to GROUSE.
+This will allow GPC CC to perform overlap analysis to generate useful statistics on GPC-VA-DoD crosswalk population, which can be used for potential GPC-VA-DoD collaborative grant proposals in the future.

-#### Step 1.2 (Submission)
+#### Step 1.3 (Submission)
-Participating sites are expected to submit hash token files to GPC CC following the established process of submitting their CDM datamarts onto [GROUSE*](https://github.com/gpcnetwork/GROUSE).
+Participating sites are expected to submit hash token files to GPC CC following the established process for[GROUSE*](https://github.com/gpcnetwork/GROUSE) submission using TLS/SSL secure protocol.
 Sites can choose to:
 a) either submit to their site-specific upload buckets via your site-specific submission url:

 | **GPC Site** | **S3 Bucket URL**                                                  |